 Importantly, many of these studies are more than a decade old, and newer studies are beginning to paint a different picture.
 A recent study on the risks and benefits of joint replacement among the obese sheds new — and positive — light on an issue that affects many thousands of people.

-A new study suggests that being obese should not preclude joint replacement
+Research suggests that being obese should not preclude joint replacement

 Researchers analyzed the results of more than 5,000 people having hip or knee replacement surgery, comparing pain and function before and six months after surgery.
 Here’s what they found:

 - Those who were the most obese (about 25% of those in the study) had more pain and poorer function prior to surgery than those who were leaner.